Zheng-Meng/Dynamical-Systems-Control-with-Machine-Learning/README.md

 Previously we have published a paper in [Nature Communications](https://doi.org/10.1038/s41467-023-41379-3), which proposed a framework to control dynamical systems, specifically robotic manipulators, to track complex chaotic or periodic trajectories.
 The codes are available in [My Github](https://github.com/Zheng-Meng/Tracking-Control).
 However, that is a complicated issue, and it is not easy to train.
 At that time we trained at least hundreds of reservoirs using long training data.

 Many friends asked me that they are interested in this field (model-free control of dynamical systems with machine learning), and wonder if there exists a comparably simpler task for beginners to start with.
 In light of this, here I want to introduce controlling chaotic systems, specifically a chaotic Lorenz system to a periodic orbit, by using reservoir computing (a type of recurrent neural network).
-This task has been done in this [Paper](https://iopscience.iop.org/article/10.1088/2632-072X/ac24f3) (though there are differences).
+This is one of examepls in this [Paper](https://iopscience.iop.org/article/10.1088/2632-072X/ac24f3) (though there are differences).

 <h3>Overview</h3>